 3. Take a Course: Perhaps one of the greatest misconceptions in motorcycling is that once a rider has earned their “M” license, that they require no further training and will learn the remaining necessary skills simply by riding.
 Although many great riders are largely self-taught, there is no arguing that taking an advanced riding course will greatly increase your confidence, as well as making you a safer rider in any riding condition.
 In Canada, organizations like FAST Riding School at Shannonville Motorsports Park or Racer 5’s rider development programs are a fun and effective way to learn and refine the skills required to safely increase cornering speed.
 Outside of Canada, most local racetracks will be affiliated with riding schools who offer training programs and we can’t speak about riding schools in North America without mentioning Califonia’s Superbike School (taught by industry veteran and former racer, Keith Code).
 There’s also Lee Parks’ Total Control riding clinics which have courses in both Canada and the US.

 4. Do a Track Day: Although you’ll get a lot more out of a track day if you’ve taken a course (see #3 above), a track day with the right group can still be a learning experience for someone who is looking to learn.
-If you choose to go this route, your bike will need to pass tech inspection (see #1 above), so check with the sanctioning body in your area to learn what is required for your bike to pass tech, above and beyond what we’ve covered.
+If you choose to go this route, your bike will need to pass tech inspection (see #1 above), so check with the sanctioning body in your area to learn what is required for your bike to pass tech and be sure to read our track day prep guide.

 5. Read a Book: If you’re already a dedicated rider, you have likely done some of our recommended steps to refine your technique and scrub your tires to the edges.
 If you’re reading this in the off-season however (yes, we don’t all live in California where you can ride all year-round, as the motorcycling press often forgets!), brushing up on your technique with some good’ol written theory can be a great way to pass the winter blues and get ready for the season ahead.
 Some handy recommendations can be found in a recent Chancemoto.com blog post where we compiled a list of books that contain techniques for improving cornering technique.